nurul3101/dev-notes/Docker.md

 `docker start id_container` with optional `-a` flag to attach it to the container so that we can watch the output coming from the container.
 `docker logs container_id` will show all the logs that have been emitted from that specified container.
 It will not start/ stop the container.
 To stop a container: `docker stop container_id`
-Docker stop command emits SIGTERM co
+Docker stop command emits SIGTERM command to the process and allows some time for cleanup and exit.
+`docker kill conatiner_id` emits SIGKILL command and it stops instantly.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxMzUwMDA2Myw3NTAyNDY2MTksMTM3MD
-Q5NDk4NSw2NzI2NDI0NDIsLTI1MzMxOTczNyw1MzU0MDI1OTks
-OTg5MDkyOCwxNTE1Mzg4NDA0LDQ4NzI1MjI5OSwtMjE0NTk3MT
-Y3NSwtNDAzNzAxMTg3LDQ2NDU2MTY5MywtMTYxNjQ1MzcxMSwt
-NTA0NDM1NzU1LDEyNTc0OTI0NDVdfQ==
+eyJoaXN0b3J5IjpbLTE5NTQzNDY0NTcsNzUwMjQ2NjE5LDEzNz
+A0OTQ5ODUsNjcyNjQyNDQyLC0yNTMzMTk3MzcsNTM1NDAyNTk5
+LDk4OTA5MjgsMTUxNTM4ODQwNCw0ODcyNTIyOTksLTIxNDU5Nz
+E2NzUsLTQwMzcwMTE4Nyw0NjQ1NjE2OTMsLTE2MTY0NTM3MTEs
+LTUwNDQzNTc1NSwxMjU3NDkyNDQ1XX0=
 -->